Neural Clustering Processes: Acknowledgements

 \section{Acknowledgements}

-We thank Scott Linderman, Ruoxi Sun, and Aaron Schein for helpful conversations, and E.J.
-Chichilnisky for sharing the data used in the spike sorting application.
-Work supported by the Simons Foundation, the DARPA NESD program, ONR N00014-17-1-2843, NIH/NIBIB R01 EB22913, NSF NeuroNex Award DBI-1707398 and The Gatsby Charitable Foundation.
+We thank Sean Bittner, Alessandro Ingrosso, Scott Linderman, Aaron Schein and Ruoxi Sun for helpful conversations.
+This work was supported by the Simons Foundation, the DARPA NESD program, ONR N00014-17-1-2843, NIH/NIBIB R01 EB22913, NSF NeuroNex Award DBI-1707398 and The Gatsby Charitable Foundation.